NEET/JEE Coaching Scholarship

 Answer:(b)

 Decomposers feed on dead remaining parts and byproducts or living beings.
-These are also called as scavengers of nature/environment.
-The decomposers in an ecosystem convert organic material to inorganic forms, which goes into the soil and are once again used up by the plants.
-Examples of decomposers: Fungi, bacteria etc.
+These are also called scavengers of nature/environment.
+The decomposers in an ecosystem convert organic material to inorganic forms, which go into the soil and are once again used up by the plants.
+Examples of decomposers are fungi, bacteria etc.

 Therefore option (B) is correct